 - Lifetime registration with annual verification – third-degree felony (2 to 10 years imprisonment)

 - Lifetime registration with ninety day verification – second-degree felony (2 to 20 years imprisonment)

 As a felony level offense, failure to register as a sex offender in Texas is punishable by mandatory minimum terms of imprisonment.
 Courts may also subject convicted individuals to up to $10,000 in fines.

-To learn more about your case and how our firm can help, complete a free case evaluation form.
+To learn more about your case and how our firm can help, complete a case evaluation form.